lanea07/laravel_jwt_api_skeleton/README.md

   - The ApiResponseFactory provides an easy and convenient way to switch between different API response formats based on your own conditions.
 - **Default Web Access Disabled**
   - Web access to the app is disabled by default.
 To enable this just modify web.app in routes folder as per your needs.
+- **API Version Handling**
+  - The API comes with a middleware to help validate API versions.
+This together with the ApiResponseFactory feature lets you handle different response formats depending on which API version you are currently.
+This is an example of a versioned url **{{app_url}}/api/`{version}`/{lang}/user-actions**
 - **All Laravel Features you Know and Love**
   - The project is entirely based on Laravel 12.
 All artisan commands are available as usually.